isaac-tvm/jobs/README.md

-# jobs
-Job Salary Analysis: 250k Insights with Python
+# Job Salary Analysis: 250k Insights with Python
 A Data-Driven Exploration of Modern Labor Markets and Compensation Trends

 Overview